Fola-Git/simple-todo-app/jenkins-assignment/README.md

 # Jenkins Project

 This project shows how to use a tool called Jenkins.
-Jenkins is a tool that helps us automatically build and test our software projects, making it easier to manage our code and share it with others.
+Jenkins is a CI/CD tool that helps to automatically build and test our software projects, making it easier to manage code and share with others.

 ## Steps to Follow